My Banner

 by motion during the exposure of the plate.
 Carpentier was sentenced to death for the murder and robbery of a farmer coming home from the market with his earnings.

-One remarkable thing about the picture is the use of an high scaffold, which was eliminated in 1870, at the same time as the Berger-designed guillotine was chosen to replace the old 1792 machine.
+One remarkable thing about the picture is the use of a high scaffold, which was eliminated in 1870, at the same time as the Berger-designed guillotine was chosen to replace the old 1792 machine.
 From then on all executions were to take place at ground level to reduce the "spectacular" aspect of the events, which is clearly visible here.
 According to the local newspaper "l'Avenir", it took all night to erect the scaffold and the guillotine.
-This was the main reason it was eliminated when the guillotine and the executioner started to travel all over France.
+This was one of the main reasons it was eliminated when the guillotine and the executioner started to travel all over France.

 Only once again, in 1923, did a French executioner operate on a scaffold, as Anatole Deibler was called to execute a German murderer in Sarrebruck, then occupied by France, and operated in full daylight on a scaffold as was the German tradition.

 This photo was part of a pair of pictures sold for viewing on a stereoscope, a primitive 3-D optical device.
 I have not seen it published before so it is probably quite rare.
 It is one of a few surviving photographs of French guillotine executions on scaffolds.
-Here is a link to another one taken in Marseilles in 1868 found on the Art de Bien Couper website.
+Here is a second photograph of the same execution, taken a few moments earlier, before the arrival of the carriage.

 NEW CALEDONIA GUILLOTINE - 1910